 - Increase the cooking time – For batch cooking you often work with recipes designed originally for smaller portion sizes, which means you will need to increase the cooking time.

 - Make sure it’s at the correct serving temperature – Before you serve the food make sure it is kept at the correct serving temperature, which you can check with a thermometer.
-The Food Standards Agency (FSA) recommends “cooking food until it has reached 70°C and stayed at that temperature for 2 minutes”.
+The Food Standards Agency (FSA) recommends “cooking food until it has reached 70°C and staying at that temperature for 2 minutes”.

 - Give yourself plenty of time – We tend to underestimate how long things take and this is especially true when it comes to cooking in large quantities, especially if you’re new to bulk cooking (which you probably are).
 This means you want to give yourself plenty of room for error so that you have enough time to correct any mistakes.